-Prevent Breast Cancer’s researcher Dr Michelle Harvie looks into recent research that discusses the role of physical activity in Breast Cancer Prevention.
+Prevent Breast Cancer researcher and acclaimed dietitian, Dr Michelle Harvie, looks into research that discusses the role of physical activity in breast cancer prevention.

 A research paper written by Darryl Edwards and published in The Journal of Evolution and Health has purported that the promotion of physical activity is advisable and a vital component of cancer prevention.
 In other words, women who are more active are less likely to get breast cancer.

-The general recommended level of activity for health is 2.5 hours of moderate intensity exercise per week, such as brisk walking.
+The general recommended level of activity for health is to do at least 150 minutes of moderate intensity activity a week, such as brisk walking.
 This level of activity has been linked to lower rates of heart disease, stroke, diabetes and bowel cancer.
 It seems higher levels may be required to reduce breast cancer risk.
 These higher levels appear to be around 5 – 8 hours of brisk walking or 2.5 – 4 hours of vigorous intensity exercise like running per week.